-Avoid abrupt load alterations and sudden braking actions, and adapt your speed to the road conditions.
+- Avoid abrupt load alterations and sudden braking actions. - Adapt your speed to the road conditions.

-Danger of accidents If you change down at high engine speed, the rear wheel can lock up.
+Danger of accidents If you change down at high engine speed, the rear wheel blocks and the engine races.

-- Do not change into a low gear at high engine speed.
-The engine races and the rear wheel can lock up.
+Do not change into a low gear at high engine speed.